If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 CBD oil is just what you’d expect from reading the above – it’s an oil made from the hemp plant which uses Cannabidiol as it’s main ingredient and it’s combined with a base oil as a diluent, often hemp seed oil or MCT oil.

-In the UK, as long as the oil contains mostly CBD, and the THC content is up to 1mg per container, the product can be called CBD oil.
+In the UK, as long as the oil contains mostly CBD, along with the fact any THC and CBN content is non-detectable, the CBD oil is legal in the UK.

 Today's first lesson is: Only ever buy CBD oil which is third party lab tested!